scalapb/ScalaPB/scala.js.md

 ---
-title: "ScalaPB: Using with scala.js"
+title: "ScalaPB: Using with Scala.js"
 layout: page
 ---

 # ScalaPB in Scala.js

-It is possible to use ScalaPB generated classes in ScalaJS and even serialize and parse byte arrays.
+[http://scala-js.org](Scala.js) compiles Scala source code to equivalent Javascript code.
+It is possible to use ScalaPB generated case classes and lenses in ScalaJS, and even serialize and parse byte arrays.

-Things that do not work:
+There are a few things that do not work:

-- The Java protocol buffers are unavailable (since Java code does not get translated to Javascript by ScalaJS), and therefore Java conversions do not work.
+- The Java protocol buffers are unavailable, and therefore Java conversions do not work.

-- Descriptors are unavailable (since ScalaPB uses the Java implementation of descriptors)
+- Descriptors are unavailable since ScalaPB uses the descriptors implementation provided by Google's Java runtime.

 ## Getting Started